Top 41 Motivational Speakers Who Can Energize Any Sales Team

-We’ve sat through countless hours of live presentations and Youtube videos and scoured dozens of reviews on motivational speakers.
-Then we asked sales practitioners and our panel of sales experts and respected gurus to chime in on who gets them motivated.
+We sat through countless hours of live presentations and YouTube videos.
+We scoured dozens of reviews.
+Then we asked sales practitioners and our panel of sales experts and respected gurus to tell us who actually gets them fired up to sell again.

-We looked for speakers with messages that resonate with sales professionals, plus wisdom and enthusiasm that helps you do your work even better.
+We looked for speakers with messages that hit home for sales professionals.
+People with wisdom, energy and practical ideas that help you do your work better starting Monday morning.

-Like any list of “the best,” ours is based on criteria we think is important.
-In this case, we wanted energetic speakers with unique outlooks, research-backed ideas and compelling messages who are accessible to organizations of all sizes.
+Like any “best of” list, ours reflects criteria we think matter.
+We wanted energetic speakers with unique outlooks, research-backed ideas and real messages.
+We wanted people accessible to organizations of all sizes, not just Fortune 100 budgets.

 Jennifer Aaker

-Aaker is a social psychologist, marketer and General Atlantic Professor of Marketing at Stanford University’s Graduate School of Business.
-Her research and presentations focus on time, money and happiness, and she poses questions such as: What actually makes people happy, as opposed to what they think makes them happy?
-How can small acts create infectious action, and how can such effects be fueled by social media?
+Aaker is a behavioral scientist and the General Atlantic Professor of Marketing at Stanford University’s Graduate School of Business.
+Her research examines time, money, and happiness, asking questions like: What actually makes people happy versus what they think makes them happy?
+How do small acts create infectious action?

 Shawn Achor